betsee/betse/README.md

          _preceding_ this date (e.g., April 11, 2013 for the CLT corresponding to
          XCode 4.6.3).
       1. Download and install this version.
-   1. **(Not recommended)** If your system has been recently upgraded to the most recently released minor version of your currently installed major version of OS X, the CLT is also automatically downloadable and installable via the following command:
+   1. **(Not recommended)** The CLT is also automatically downloadable and installable via Apple-based automation.
+If your system has been upgraded to both the most recently released minor version of your currently installed major version of OS X _and_ to the most recently released version of XCode for that version of OS X, the following command _should_ suffice to do so.
+If in doubt, consider the manual approach above instead:

             $ xcode-select –install